 }

-I left out the delete since it is not complicated ot implement as well as any other niceties.
-It its now obvious the trick to having a concurrent hashmap work
+I left out the delete since it is not complicated to implement as well as any other niceties.
+It is now obvious the trick to having a concurrent hashmap work

-implmentation is very simple; first hash the key has you would then just mod it by the number of shards you have to decide which shard this key belongs too.
+implementation is very simple; first hash the key as you would, then just mod it by the number of shards you have to decide which shard this key belongs to.
 The ideal number

-trait is also updated to only use &self's so that it can safely be shared across threads and the underlying type must make sure of the safety gaurentees.
+trait is also updated to only use &self's so that it can safely be shared across threads and the underlying type must make sure of the safety guarantees.

-Now they above implementation does have some issues that a more seasoned concurrent hashmap wouldn't have for example:
+Now the above implementation does have some issues that a more seasoned concurrent hashmap wouldn't have.
+For example:

 These two solutions both have their pros and cons.
-AOF is very fast when writing since it is just appending to a log file but when you need to read the data back in it can take variable amount of time as well as pointpless operations can occur for example:
+AOF is very fast when writing since it is just appending to a log file, but when you need to read the data back in, it can take a variable amount of time, as well as pointless operations can occur.
+For example:

 set key1 0